“Joseph was excellent and very much impressed those who were present and [we] would definitely be eager to use him again in upcoming hearings.”

 Joseph accepts instructions across commercial law.
 He has particular experience in a variety of disputes where businesses and property interact, such as forfeiture proceedings and matters relating to the Landlord and Tenant Act 1954.

 Joseph acts in relation to company and partnership disputes.
-He is currently instructed in an ongoing high court unfair prejudice and civil fraud matter.
+He is has been instructed in high court unfair prejudice and civil fraud matters.

 Joseph has appeared in the County Courts and the Insolvency and Companies Court in insolvency matters.
 He recently defeated attempts to extort a client and their associates for £1,225,000 and £1,950,000 respectively.